Pizzalol/SpellLibrary/README.md

 - Dont bother with Cast Animation, Aghs Upgrades or completely dota-hardcoded interactions

-- Keep it as much datadriven as possible (for example don't lua FindUnitsInRadius if you only need to do aoe damage, use ActOnTargets Damage instead)

 - Use default particles and sounds

 - If you find an ability that seems hard or impossible to rewrite, ask and document your attempts, others will help you